What’s new is your chance to help us make this Ebook the best ever on Australian Native Flora and Fauna.

 Further Comments from Readers:

 “Hi reader, it seems you use The Bible of Botany a lot.
 That’s great as we have great pleasure in bringing it to you!
 It’s a little awkward for us to ask, but our first aim is to purchase land approximately 1,600 hectares to link several parcels of N.P. into one at The Pinnacles NSW Australia, but we need your help.
 We’re not salespeople.
 We’re amateur botanists who have dedicated over 30 years to saving the environment in a practical way.
 We depend on donations to reach our goal.
-If you donate just $5, the price of your coffee this Sunday, We can help to keep the planet alive in a real way and continue to bring you regular updates and features on Australian plants all in one Botanical Bible.
+If you donate just $5, the price of your coffee this Sunday, We can help to keep the planet alive in a real way and continue to bring you regular updates and features on Australian plants all in one book the Bible of Botany .
 Any support is greatly appreciated.
 Thank you.”